mkrzak/Benchmarking_Clustering_Methods_scRNAseq/README.md

 ## Contact

 Please report any bugs or issues you will encounter when using this repository.
-Feel free to contact m.krzak@na.iac.cnr.it for any other queries.
+Feel free to contact monika.sonia.krzak@gmail.com for any other queries.

+### Copyright
+This repository was fully created by: Monika Krzak, on 2019.
+All rights reserved.